Lecturer, Pengiran Anak Puteri Rashidah Sa'adatul Bolkiah Institute of Health Sciences

 Transmission of infectious disease

 The seasonality of infectious diseases has been a long known but less understood phenomenon.
 Equally perplexing is the differences in trends seen between temperate and tropical areas.
 Contributing factors that could be climate conditions and social/cultural differences in human behavior.
-Students who are interested in this topic have the opportunity to handle datasets relating to population health, meteorological and social science.
+Students who are interested in this topic have the opportunity to handle and analyze datasets relating to population health, meteorological and social science.

 Google Scholar Citations